7hr3/bunny/README.md

 # bunny

-This script is for ho'oponopono to help heal and encourage unity.
+This script is for ho'oponopono practice, to help heal and encourage unity.